 - Payment types

-Make sure you keep the ATO informed of taxes collected on behalf of your employees.
+Make sure the ATO is aware of any taxes you collect on behalf of your employees.

-Keep up with key Government reporting dates for employees’ pay and deductions.
+Keep track of important reporting dates for employees’ pay and deductions from the government.

 - Leave entitlement

 Keep track of your employees’ vacations, including any that are carried over to the next year.

 Keep track of all of your employees’ sick days.

 - Maternity and paternity payments